Media Monitoring: The Ultimate Guide

 Free or cheap media monitoring options

-If you’re on a shoestring budget but are still intent on getting started with monitoring, we salute your initiative!
+If you’re absolutely broke but are still intent on getting started with monitoring, we salute your initiative!

-But be warned that the results you see will be bare-bones and you might even miss some mentions; we’ve heard that Google Alerts scrapes sometimes as little as 30% of what professional tools and services do.
+As free tools go, these are great, but be warned that the results you see will be bare-bones and you might even miss some mentions; we’ve heard that Google Alerts scrapes sometimes as little as 30% what paid-for tools and services do.

-You can augment that with some social media monitoring with free social media monitoring options.
+You can augment that with some social media monitoring via Hootsuite’s free plan or similar free social media monitoring options from other providers.

 In both cases you’ll have to decide what keywords to monitor for, so make sure to check out our DIY Media Monitoring Guide for some advice on how to get started.